 - 1. PICK UP a culture tube containing liquid medium with Kanamycin from your instructor.
 LABEL the tube with your initials or lab group number. - 2.
 Using a sterile inoculating loop, PICK a single, well-isolated colony from the agar plate labeled "Ligation".
 For best results, choose a colony 1-2 mm in diameter. - 3.
 INOCULATE the medium by SHAKING and TWISTING the loop in the broth.
 This transfers the bacteria from the loop to the broth.
 Tightly CAP the tube. - 4.
-PLACE the tubes in a 37° C shaking incubator or shaking waterbath set to 100 RPM.
-INCUBATE the cultures overnight (12-15 hours).
+PLACE the tubes in a 37 °C shaking incubator or shaking waterbath set to 100 RPM (if available) overnight for 16-20 hours for best results.
+Otherwise, a standard waterbath or incubator can be used.